daniel-bvm/jupyter-mcp-server/README.md

 ```

 ## License and Copyright

+This is an **extended fork** of the original `jupyter-mcp-server` by Datalayer, Inc. This version, significantly extended and debugged, expands upon the original functionality, fixing numerous issues and offering a much wider range of tools (15+ tools compared to the original 2-3) for manipulating notebooks, executing code, managing files, and interacting with the kernel.

 This project is licensed under the BSD 3-Clause License.
 See the LICENSE file for the full text.